ZiPPO7777/web-projects/TypeSpeed Pro/README.md

 # 🖱️ TypeSpeed Pro - Ultimate Typing Game

-**TypeSpeed Pro** is a powerful and interactive typing game developed by the **ZiPPTech Team** to help users enhance their typing speed, accuracy, and overall keyboard skills.
+**TypeSpeed Pro** is a powerful and interactive typing game developed by the **ZIPPTech Team** to help users enhance their typing speed, accuracy, and overall keyboard skills.
 With rich features, sleek animations, and customizable gameplay, it makes learning to type fast both fun and rewarding.

 ---